Anthony Gordon (footballer): Newcastle United

-Although he could not play in the final due to suspension, Anthony Gordon scored goals in both legs of the 2025 EFL Cup semi-final victory against Arsenal, helping the team to become the first Newcastle United side to win a major domestic trophy in 70 years.
+Although Gordon could not play in the final due to suspension, he scored goals in both legs of the 2025 EFL Cup semi-final victory against Arsenal, helping the team to become the first Newcastle United side to win a major domestic trophy in 70 years.

-On 25 August, Gordon became the second Premier League player since Mason Holgate to be sent off in each of the past three seasons when he committed a dangerous tackle on Virgil van Dijk after referee Simon Hooper viewed the VAR monitor when the yellow card decision was overturned.
+On 25 August 2025, Gordon became the second Premier League player since Mason Holgate to be sent off in each of the past three seasons when he committed a dangerous tackle on Virgil van Dijk after referee Simon Hooper viewed the VAR monitor when the yellow card decision was overturned.
 In his absence, Newcastle went on to suffer a late 3–2 defeat to Liverpool.

-On 21 October 2025, Gordon scored in Newcastle’s 3–0 home win over Benfica in the Champions League, becoming the first Newcastle player to score in three consecutive matches in the competition.
+Later that year, on 21 October, he scored in Newcastle's 3–0 home win over Benfica in the Champions League, becoming the first Newcastle player to score in three consecutive matches in the competition.

+On 18 February 2026, Gordon scored four goals in an 6–1 win over Qarabağ in the UEFA Champions League play-offs, marking his first senior hat-trick and becoming the third Newcastle player to score a hat-trick in the Champions League, alongside Faustino Asprilla and Alan Shearer.
+He also became the first Newcastle player to score four goals in a single match in a European competition.
+In addition, he became only the second English player to score at least 10 goals in a single UEFA Champions League campaign, following Harry Kane, who achieved the feat in the 2024–25 season.

+Barcelona

+On 29 May 2026, Gordon joined La Liga club Barcelona on a five-year contract, starting from 1 July 2026.
+The deal was reportedly worth €80m.
+Later that year, on 23 August, he made his official debut, providing two assists in a 5–0 away victory against Elche.

 International career

+Youth career

 Having represented his country at U18 and U19 level, Gordon made his debut for the England under-20s during a 2–0 victory over Wales at St George's Park on 13 October 2020.

 On 5 November 2021, Gordon received his first call up for the England under-21s and scored twice on his debut, a 3–1 victory over Czech Republic at Turf Moor in 2023 UEFA European Under-21 Championship qualification on 11 November 2021.

 On 14 June 2023, Gordon was included in the England squad for the 2023 UEFA European Under-21 Championship.
 He scored during a group stage victory over Israel and also recorded the only goal of the quarter-final against Portugal.
 On 8 July 2023, Gordon started in the final as England beat Spain to lift the trophy.
 Gordon was named Player of the Tournament and also chosen in the Team of the Tournament.